sagemath/utmost-website/index.rst

 =======

-The UTMOST project is a CCLI Type 2 grant that promotes open-source software and open-source curriculum in the undergraduate classroom.
+The UTMOST project is a CCLI Type 2 grant that promotes open-source software and open-source curriculum in the undergraduate mathematics classroom.

 Freely-available open software, open textbooks, and other open curricular materials can allow teachers everywhere to transform the